abhihyder/converter/readme.md

 ## About Converter

-This is a Laravel package that allows you to convert PDF files to images.
+A Laravel package that allows you to convert PDF files to images.
 The package uses Imagick PHP extension and GhostScript to convert PDF files to images.

 ## Requirements

 - PHP "^7.3|^8.0"

-- Imagick PHP extension (Enable the Imagick extension in your php.ini file by uncommenting or adding the following line:)
+- Imagick PHP extension
+Enable the Imagick extension in your php.ini file by uncommenting or adding the following line:

 ```text
 extension=imagick
 ```

+- Ghostscript
-- Ghostscript (Verify that Ghostscript is installed by running the following command:)
+Verify that Ghostscript is installed by running the following command:

 ```bash
 gs -v